kyma-project/kyma/tests/perf/README.md

 ### Run test locally

-Each load test can be executed locally without Kyma load test executor for development or test purposes.
+Each load test can be executed locally without Kyma load generator for development or test purposes.
 Example below shown deployment of example test component on a Kyma cluster and execution of simple load test

 >NOTE: Before you start running test locally ensure k6 installed on your local machine and running.
 Installation instruction available [here](https://docs.k6.io/docs/installation)